01 of 02

 May Weather Outlook-- and How to Pack Your Suitcase?

-Wondering what the weather's likely to be like in May, and how to pack accordingly to prepare for changing conditions?
-Here's the lowdown.
+You're likely wondering what the weather's likely to be like in May, and how to pack accordingly to prepare for changing conditions.
+Look no further-- here's here's the lowdown.

 The May Thermometer: